giacomo-carta/Excel-Tableau/README.md

 In this project, I used Microsoft Excel for data cleaning, preprocessing, and conducting Exploratory Data Analysis (EDA).
 Then, I imported the refined dataset into Tableau to identify trends and perform further analytical tasks.

 ## Repository Structure
-- The file "The Wealth of Nations.xlsx" contains the dataset with all information about GDP per capita, life expectancy at birth and smartphone usage of all world's territories.
+- The file "The_Wealth_of_Nations_Dataset.xlsx" contains the dataset with all information about GDP per capita, life expectancy at birth and smartphone usage of all world's territories.

 - The file "Project_Dashboard.twbx" contains the dashboard made using the Tableau software for data visualization.